mitchnegus/wp-subscribe-berkeley-groups/readme.txt

 == Description ==

-This plugin modifies the widget 'Subscribe Google Groups', which allows visitors to sign up to admin-specified Google Group.
+This plugin slightly modifies the widget 'Subscribe Google Groups' (written by Seravo), which allows visitors to sign up to admin-specified Google Group.
 This modification is designed for UC Berkeley Google Groups hosted at `lists.berkeley.edu`.

-After a user has entered her e-mail address and submits the form, the plugin (tries to) send an e-mail to `GROUPNAME+subscribe@lists.berkeley.edu`.
+After a user has entered their e-mail address and submits the form, the plugin (tries to) send an e-mail to `GROUPNAME+subscribe@lists.berkeley.edu`.
 Afterwards, the Berkeley Google Groups sends a confirmation link to the user, and the user is added to the group after clicking the link.

 Note: If user domain has strict SPF/DKIM policies for e-mail handling, @googlegroups.com might reject their subscription request.
 In this case user needs to subscribe manually (by sending mail from her e-mail client or by visiting group page.)